Popov-Lab-UNC/DELi/docs/defining_docs/defining_libraries.rst

 The DNA info dictionary can have the following elements:
 - ``tag``: the DNA sequence of the section.
-This is a string of nucleic acids (A, T, C, G) or 'N's if the section is variable (with the number of N's equal to the expect length)
+This is a string of nucleic acids (A, T, C, G) or 'N's if the section is variable (with the number of N's equal to the expected length)
 - ``overhang``: the overhang sequence of the section.
 This section is optional, and only should be included if the section actually has an overhang.
 Overhangs are the regions used to promote DNA ligation and must be static, even in a variable section.
 That means it should be a string